Fadli Zon

-Fadli Zon (born 1 June 1971) is an Indonesian politician, presently serving as a member of the People's Representative Council, where he was previously Deputy Speaker from 2014 to 2019.
-He was one of the founders of Prabowo Subianto's Great Indonesia Movement Party (Gerindra), where he is vice chairman.
+Fadli Zon (born 1 June 1971) is an Indonesian politician and historian currently serving as Minister for Cultural Affairs.
+He was one of the founders of Prabowo Subianto's Gerindra Party (Gerindra), where he is vice chairman.

 Fadli was one of the most vocal critics of President Joko Widodo during the president's first term, from 2014 to 2019, but he toned down his criticism after Gerindra joined the ruling coalition for Widodo's second term.

 Early life and education

 Fadli was born in Jakarta on 1 June 1971, the eldest of three children of Zon Harjo and Ellyda Yatim, both from Minangkabau in West Sumatra.
 His father died when Fadli was a teenager.

 Growing up in Cisarua, Bogor, Fadli attended Cibeureum 3 State Elementary School.
-From 1984 to 1986, he attended State Junior High School 1 Cisarua in Gadog, Bogor, before moving to Fajar Jakarta Junior High School (1986-1987).
-Subsequently, he attended State Senior High School 31 Jakarta in East Jakarta for two years (1987-1989), before receiving a scholarship from American Field Service to study from 1989 to 1990 at Harlandale High School in San Antonio, Texas, the United States, where he graduated summa cum laude.
+From 1984 to 1986, he attended State Junior High School 1 Cisarua in Gadog, Bogor, before moving to Fajar Jakarta Junior High School (1986–1987).
+Subsequently, he attended State Senior High School 31 Jakarta in East Jakarta for two years (1987–1989), before receiving a scholarship from American Field Service to study from 1989 to 1990 at Harlandale High School in San Antonio, Texas, the United States, where he graduated summa cum laude.

 Later, Fadli studied Russian literature at the University of Indonesia.
-He was active in various organizations, both on and off campus.
+Fadli was active in various organizations, both on and off campus.
 He chaired the Student Senate Education Bureau of the University of Indonesia's Faculty of Letters (FSUI) from 1992 to 1993.
-He was General Secretary of the FSUI Student Senate (1993) and chaired the Student Senate Committee on External Relations (1993-1994).
-He was also a member of the university's Literary Theater.
-Off campus, he was Secretary General and President of the Indonesian Students Association for International Studies (ISAFIS) from 1993 to 1995.
-He was on the central committee of the Indonesian National Youth Committee (KNPI) from 1996 to 1999, as well as the central committee of the Islamic Youth Movement (1996-1999), and was a member of the Asian Conference on Religion and Peace (ACRP) in 1996.
+He served as the General Secretary of the FSUI Student Senate in 1993 and chaired the Student Senate Committee on External Relations from 1993 to 1994.
+Additionally, he was a member of the university's Literary Theater.
+Off campus, he held the positions of Secretary General and President of the Indonesian Students Association for International Studies (ISAFIS) from 1993 to 1995.
+He was also a member of the central committee of the Indonesian National Youth Committee (KNPI) from 1996 to 1999, as well as the central committee of the Islamic Youth Movement during the same period.
+In 1996, he became a member of the Asian Conference on Religion and Peace (ACRP).

 In 1994, Fadli was named Mawapres I (Student Achievement I for most outstanding student) of the University of Indonesia and Student Achievement III at the national level.
 In the same year, he led the Indonesian student delegation at the ASEAN Varsities Debate IV in Malaysia.

 In 2002, he attended the London School of Economics and Political Science (LSE) under the guidance of John Harriss and Robert Wade.
 He received a Master's of Science (M.Sc) in Development Studies from LSE.
 In 2016, he earned a doctoral degree from the Department of History, Faculty of Cultural Sciences, University of Indonesia.